ang-jason/kubernetes-course/README.md

 # Kubernetes course
-This repository contains the course files for my Kubernetes course on Udemy: https://www.udemy.com/learn-devops-the-complete-kubernetes-course/?couponCode=KUBERNETES_GITHUB
+This repository contains the course files of Kubernetes course on Udemy: https://www.udemy.com/learn-devops-the-complete-kubernetes-course/?couponCode=KUBERNETES_GITHUB

+Adapted from wardviaene

 # My Notes
 Using terminal on wsl